LUO12826/NaiveJS/README.md

 ### Other To Do

 - [ ] Reorganize the parser code
+- [ ] Compactly stored bytecode
+- [ ] Eliminates redundant jump instructions
 - [ ] Improve error handling in the parser and code generator
 - [ ] Use smart pointers instead of raw pointers in AST nodes.
 (This was previously found to cause performance degradation on macOS with Clang)
 - [ ] GC and object system optimization: allowing GC to move objects safely
+- [ ] fully managed memory: all memory is allocated on the GC Heap
 - [ ] Utilizing the "label as value" technique in the VM

 ### Acknowledgement